vincepr/CS_Sqlite/README.md

 ```
 $ ./CS_Sqlite "SELECT COUNT(*) FROM apples"
 ```

-- should count the ammount of rows from a table
+- should count the amount of rows from a table

 ### notes